India–Sierra Leone relations: Humanitarian aid and other assistance

 India donated 200 military barracks to Sierra Leone in January 2009, which were built by a public sector undertaking.
 India donated 29 packages of indelible ink in May 2007 for use in Sierra Leone's presidential and parliamentary elections held in September 2007.
 India also donated 40,000 tonnes of rice to Sierra Leone in June 2008 to meet urgent needs.
 India implemented the Pan-African e-Network project in Sierra Leone in 2010.
 In December 2014, India donated $12 million to the United Nations Ebola Response Fund and $50,000 to the World Health Organization to help fight the ebola virus outbreak in Sierra Leone, Liberia and Guinea.
 The country also donated $50,000 worth of medical equipment and medicines directly to the Government of Sierra Leone.
 The Permanent Mission of India to the United Nations donated $100,000 to the Special Court for Sierra Leone and $50,000 towards relief efforts for damages caused by floods and mudslide in August 2017.
 India donated a large consignment of medicines in February 2021 to help Sierra Leone fight the COVID-19 pandemic.
 India donated 1,000 tonnes of rice to Sierra Leone in March 2021.
 India shipped 96,000 doses of the Covishield vaccine produced by the Serum Institute of India through COVAX to Freetown on 8 March 2021.
 India will provide Sierra Leone around 528,000 doses of vaccine through COVAX.

 The Government of India offers scholarships and fellowships to Sierra Leonean citizens to pursue under-graduate, post-graduate and research courses in India under the Indian Technical and Economic Cooperation Programme (ITEC) and the Indian Council for Cultural Relations (ICCR).

 A group of Sierra Leonean women who attended the ITEC Rural Solar Electrification course at the Barefoot College of Tilonia returned to Sierra Leone and successfully installed a solar energy system in their villages.
 In 2018, five officers from the National Digital Crime Resource and Training Centre of the Sardar Vallabhbhai Patel National Police Academy visited Sierra Leone and provided training to the Cyber Crimes Bureau of the Sierra Leone Police.
 India organized a special 3-week training programme for Sierra Leonean officials in May 2021 to prepare them for the country's upcoming ICAO Safety Audit later in the year.

 India and Sierra Leone signed an MoU for the latter to join India's Pan-African tele-education and tele-medicine initiatives called e-VidyaBharati and e-ArogyaBharati in October 2019.
 As of June 2021, over 200 Sierra Leonean students were enrolled in various courses at Indian educational institutions virtually through the e-VidyaBharati programme.
 India has also offered to establish an ICT Centre of Excellence in Sierra Leone.

+India sent 1,000 metric tons of rice on 24 March 2026 to support Sierra Leone's school midday meal scheme.

 Sierra Leoneans often visit India to study in the country or to seek medical treatment.